Walt Disney World Quest: Magical Racing Tour

 Walt Disney World Quest: Magical Racing Tour, sometimes mislabeled as Disney MT Racing or Walt Disney World: Magical Racing Quest, is a 2000 kart racing video game developed by Crystal Dynamics.
 Set within the real-life Walt Disney World, the game centers on racing around tracks that are inspired and based on attractions at the resort's theme parks to acquire missing parts for the park's fireworks machine, which was accidentally destroyed by Chip 'n' Dale while they were gathering acorns.

 Gameplay

 The game consists of normal kart racing gameplay, racing in three-lap races around tracks inspired by Big Thunder Mountain Railroad, Blizzard Beach, Dinosaur, Rock 'n' Roller Coaster, the Haunted Mansion, the Jungle Cruise, Tomorrowland Speedway, Space Mountain, and Pirates of the Caribbean to win parts for the fireworks machine in the game's story mode.
 Completing the story will also unlock a track inspired by Splash Mountain.
 However, on tracks inspired by Test Track, Typhoon Lagoon, and Hollywood Studios, players must collect thirty coins around the driving areas of these tracks within four minutes in order to complete their events.

 The game features 13 playable racers.
-With the exception of Chip, Dale (both of whom appear in their Rescue Rangers outfits) and Jiminy Cricket, the game's cast are original characters created especially for the game.
+With the exceptions of Chip 'n' Dale (both of whom appear in their Rescue Rangers outfits) and Jiminy Cricket (a NPC who serves as the guide and host), the game's cast are original characters created especially for the game.

+Development

+Eidos Interactive and Disney Interactive first announced the collaboration in December 1999.